Adversarial Hubness in Multi-Modal Retrieval: Related Work

 \section{Related Work}

-\shortsection{Adversarial Alignment and Adversarial Examples} The most relevant related work investigates \textit{adversarial alignment} of inputs in multi-modal embedding spaces~\cite{zhang2024adversarial, dou2024adversarial}.
-These attacks incrementally adjust a malicious input to align with a \textit{single target embedding} in an arbitrary modality.
-In contrast, adversarial hubs achieve the harder, universal goal of aligning a single input to a \textit{large number of target embeddings} in arbitrary downstream modalities.
+\para{Adversarial Alignment and Adversarial Examples} The most relevant related work investigates \textit{adversarial alignment} of inputs in multi-modal embedding spaces~\cite{zhang2024adversarial, dou2024adversarial}.
+These attacks incrementally adjust an input to align with a \textit{single} target embedding in an arbitrary modality.
+By contrast, adversarial hubs achieve the much harder goal of aligning a single input to a \textit{large number} of target embeddings in arbitrary modalities.

-Our work builds on the broader literature on \textit{untargeted} and \textit{targeted} adversarial examples.
+Our work builds on the broader literature on untargeted and targeted adversarial examples.
 Untargeted attacks cause outputs that are incorrect but not controlled by the adversary~\cite{goodfellow2014explaining}, while targeted attacks induce a specific, adversary-chosen, incorrect output~\cite{carlini2018audio}.
-In contrast, our approach seeks to generate adversarial inputs that work for \textit{multiple targets at once} (dozens of thousands of queries in the case of multi-modal retrieval).
+By contrast, our approach generates adversarial inputs that work for \textit{multiple targets at once} (dozens of thousands of queries in the case of multi-modal retrieval).